Mac Jones: 2021

 One of the top quarterback prospects of the 2021 NFL draft, Jones was projected to be taken in the first round.
-Although many analysts predicted he would be selected third overall by the San Francisco 49ers, Jones was selected 15th overall by the New England Patriots after the 49ers drafted North Dakota State quarterback Trey Lance.
+Although many analysts predicted that he would be selected third overall by the San Francisco 49ers, Jones was selected 15th overall by the New England Patriots after the 49ers drafted North Dakota State quarterback Trey Lance.
 He was the last of five quarterbacks and the fourth of six Alabama players taken in the first round.
 Jones was also the first quarterback drafted in the first round by the Patriots since Drew Bledsoe in 1993.
-He signed his four-year rookie contract, worth $15.6 million fully guaranteed, on July 6, 2021.
+On July 6, 2021, Jones signed his four-year rookie contract, worth $15.6 million fully guaranteed.

 Following the preseason, Jones was named the Patriots' starter for 2021.
-Jones beat out incumbent starting quarterback Cam Newton, who was released during the final roster cuts.
-He became New England's first rookie quarterback to start a season opener since Bledsoe in 1993.
+He beat out incumbent starting quarterback Cam Newton, who was released during the final roster cuts.
+Jones became New England's first rookie quarterback to start a season opener since Bledsoe in 1993.

-In his NFL debut, Jones completed 29 of 39 passes for 281 yards and made his first touchdown pass to wide receiver Nelson Agholor in a 17–16 loss against the Miami Dolphins.
-He also set the NFL completion percentage record for a debuting rookie at 74.4.
-His first win came the following week over the New York Jets and he became the first rookie quarterback to convert over 70% of 60 passes in his first two starts by obtaining a 73.3 completion rate.
-Jones struggled during a Week 3 loss to the New Orleans Saints, in which he had three interceptions, including his career first to safety P. J. Williams.
-The following week, Jones made his Sunday Night Football debut against defending Super Bowl LV champion Tampa Bay Buccaneers led by Super Bowl LV MVP and former Patriots quarterback Tom Brady.
-Although the Patriots lost 19–17, Jones had 19 consecutive completions, the most for an NFL rookie since 1991 and tying the franchise record set by Brady in 2015.
-In Week 5 against the Houston Texans, Jones had his first fourth quarter comeback and game-winning drive when he helped the Patriots rally from a 22–9 deficit to win 25–22.
-Two weeks later, Jones won his first home game during a 54–13 rout of the Jets, throwing for 307 yards and two touchdowns before backup Brian Hoyer relieved him in the final minutes.
+In his NFL debut, Jones completed 29-of-39 passes for 281 yards and his first NFL touchdown to wide receiver Nelson Agholor during a narrow 17–16 loss to the Miami Dolphins.
+Jones also set the NFL completion percentage record for a debuting rookie at 74.4.
+His first win came in Week 2 against the New York Jets, and Jones became the first rookie quarterback to convert over 70% of 60 passes in his first two starts by obtaining a 73.3 completion rate.
+Jones struggled the following week against the New Orleans Saints, in which he had three interceptions, including his career first to safety P. J. Williams.

+During Week 4, Jones made his Sunday Night Football debut against defending Super Bowl LV champion Tampa Bay Buccaneers led by Super Bowl LV MVP and former Patriots quarterback Tom Brady.
+Although the Patriots narrowly lost 19–17, Jones had 19 consecutive completions, the most for an NFL rookie since 1991 and tying the franchise record set by Brady back in 2015.
+In the next game against the Houston Texans, Jones had his first fourth quarter comeback and game-winning drive when he helped the Patriots rally from a 22–9 deficit to win 25–22.
+Two weeks later, Jones won his first home game during a 54–13 rout of the Jets, throwing for 307 yards and two touchdowns before being relieved by backup Brian Hoyer in the final minutes.